cwaage/cs50_labs/README.md

 Pennies on first day: <span style="color: green"> 1 </span><br />
 $21474836.47<br />

-Notice how this output suggests that the program should indeed re-prompt the user if he or she fails to cooperate with these rules (as by inputting too many days).
+Notice how this output suggests that the program should indeed re-prompt the user if he or she fails to cooperate with these rules (by inputting too many days).

 #### TODO 0 :

-  - Declare two variables specified in the commnets.
+  - Declare two variables specified in the comments.
   - Do **not** assign them any values.
   - Those will be assigned by the user as specified in the following TODO blocks.